flumeapp/help.flumeapp.com/views/likes.md

 # Likes

-The Likes view displays all your previousis your "Home", and displays your timeline.
-Depending on your [Design Preferences](/preferences/design.md), the layout can differ in multiple ways.
+The Likes view displays all your previous liked photos and videos.
+Visually, it behaves identically to that of the [Feed](/views/feed.md) view.
+To view items you have saved, see [Profile](/views/profile/README.md#saved-items).

 <hr />